-Lunch should provide one-third of your child's food requirements for the day.
-The simplest and most effective way to plan a healthy lunch is to include in your child's lunchbox one food from each of the four main shelves in the food pyramid: bread, cereals, potatoes; fruit and vegetables; milk, cheese, yogurt; and meat, fish and alternatives.
+Lunch should provide around one-third of your child's food requirements for the day.
+A balanced lunchbox includes one food from each of the main food pyramid groups: bread, cereals or potatoes; fruit or vegetables; dairy; and a protein source like meat, fish or plant-based alternatives.

-Seven steps to creating healthy, varied and interesting lunchboxes
+Tips for healthy, varied and interesting lunchboxes

-- Include a wide variety of foods: starchy foods, protein, dairy and fruit and vegetables. - 77 Try to offer different foods every day no one wants to be eating a ham sandwich five days a week! - Wary the types of bread: e.g. pitta bread, bagels, wholemeal rolls keep a stock in the freezer. - Cook extra rice/pasta in the evening these can make interesting salads. - Theme your lunchbox on a different country: e.g. Italian try a pasta salad; Mexican filled flour tortilla wraps. - Home-made soup (in a Thermos flask) is great for cold days, while salads are light and refreshing for warmer weather.
-Both are packed with essential vitamins and minerals.

-Fluids are important for children - up to six cups of fluid should be encouraged daily.
-Milk and water are the best options.
-Straws and brightly coloured drinks bottles can make rehydrating more interesting!
+- Include a mix of starchy foods, protein, dairy, and fruit/veg. - Try to offer different foods when possible. - Vary the types of bread: e.g. pitta, wraps, whole meal rolls. - Use leftover pasta or rice in salads. - Try themed lunches: e.g. pasta salad for Italian, wraps for Mexican. - Soup in a flask is great for cold days, salads for warmer ones. - Fluids are important for children up to six cups of fluid daily milk and water are best.
+Brightly coloured drinks bottles can help make rehydrating more interesting!

-Tips to get children to eat more fruit and vegetables
+Tips to encourage more fruit and vegetables